colemccall/aboutme/README.md

 **Responsibilties/Impact:**
-- Create an Iterative Dichotomiser 3 (ID3) Decision Tree program in C#
+- Created an Iterative Dichotomiser 3 (ID3) Decision Tree program in C#
 - Using the ID3, performed entropy analysis on each of the spectral bands in Worldview2, determining which bands are most useful for mapping burn extent
 - Used Principle Component Analysis (PCA), to reduce the spectral dimensionality (from 8 bands to 3 bands)
 - Mapped burn extent using a variety of transformed Worldview2 imagery sources: